 It’s not high season here so the place isn’t even half full.
 We hardly see the other guests except before dinner when we all gather in the jetty bar for a drink.
 It’s a perfect place also for an after-dinner drink, and watching the sun set in the ocean.

 In the little forest at Misali we also see a green monkey in a tree.
 We wonder how it got here, the island is at least four nautical miles from the nearest coast of Pemba.
-It stares at us and probably asks itself the same question.
-We eat lunch of tuna and fresh fruit and life is just great.
+It stares at us and probably asks itself the same question about us.
+Then we eat a lunch of tuna and fresh fruit and life is just great.

 If someone in the staff comes near the monkeys flee, but they don’ have the same respect for us white folks.